 There is an ever growing membership getting satisfaction from helping others achieve the best from their home entertainment and technology experiences, whether by answering questions aired or passing on their wisdom.

 In addition to the community, we have an editorial team whose remit is to publish independent, impartial, expert reviews, news and articles which are technically accurate but written in plain English.
 We aim to represent our community by pushing the manufacturers for ever better products and we’re proud that our editorial opinions are respected by the AV industry.

 Which forum is most relevant?

 Since our website covers quite a broad spectrum of topics, we have a lot of forums.
-For convenience the forums are grouped into categories.
-The Home Entertainment category covers all the equipment and media you would enjoy in your home entertainment room.
-The Technology category encompasses all gadgets enjoyed outside of the
+For convenience the forums are grouped into categories including TVs, Home Audio Video, Hi-Fi, Movies, Tech, Classifieds and Lifestyle.

 I feel reluctant to join in because I'm new to the subject

-We're all new to the subject at some time.
+We're all new to the subject to begin with.
 We pride ourselves on nurturing a welcoming, friendly, inclusive community since 2000.
 Please don't feel intimidated by our veteran members, as they are, for the most part, extremely friendly, and you are very welcome here.